zixianglim/mynosql/README.md

-# mynosql
+Writing queries with mySQL and noSQL.

-Data with mysql and nosql
+Then, using R to do simple analytics on tables created from query 4.